-Wello has also received 2.5 M€ EU H2020 SME2-funding for its PTO module commercialization.
+Wello has also received 2.5 M€ EU H2020 SME2-funding for its PTO module commercialisation.
 Wello scored excellent points in the H2020 SME evaluation process in tough competition with Europe-wide renewable energy technology providers all competing in the same category.

 Power Module is Wello’s new wave converter device, which is the next evolution from the Wello Penguin wave converter technology.
 Wello Power Modules can be installed on any large offshore vessel or ship, where it produces renewable offshore electrical energy.
 In parallel with the energy production, the device absorbs the vessel’s motion in waves, which helps vessel stability and thereby improves vessel safety and comfort at sea.
 Wello sees great potential for the Power Module installations in offshore vessels for the Oil & gas industry, fish farms, as well as for next generation cruise liners which target high a level of sustainability.